TwinCoyote/python-projects/README.md

 - `Tarea2_OCR`: Optical Character Recognition (OCR) from images.
 - `ESP32_Servos`: Servo motor control using an ESP32 board.
 - `CapturaObjetos`: Capturing object images from a webcam for training datasets.
+- `FingerCounter/contadorDedos.py`: Counting fingers using OpenCV and mediapipe.